Russian sentenced to life in Ukraine's 1st war crimes trial

 He also said Russia's Ministry of Foreign Affairs is all about "warmongering, lies and hatred.”

-At the Davos forum, Zelenskyy said sanctions against the Kremlin need to go further.
-He urged an embargo on Russian oil, a complete cutoff of trade with Russia and a withdrawal of foreign companies from the country.
+At the Davos forum, Zelenskyy said sanctions against the Kremlin must go further.
+He urged an embargo on Russian oil, a complete cutoff of trade and a withdrawal of foreign companies from the country.

 “This is what sanctions should be: They should be maximum, so that Russia and every other potential aggressor that wants to wage a brutal war against its neighbor would clearly know the immediate consequences of their actions,” said Zelenskyy, who received a standing ovation.

+In other developments, nearly 50 defense leaders from around the world met Monday and agreed to send more advanced weapons to Ukraine, including missiles to protect its coast, U.S. Defense Secretary Lloyd Austin told reporters in Washington.

-On the battlefield, Russian forces increased bombardments in the Donbas, the eastern industrial heartland of coal mines and factories that Russia is bent on capturing.
+On the battlefield, Russian forces increased their bombardment of the Donbas, the eastern industrial heartland of coal mines and factories that Russia is bent on capturing.

-The chief of the Donetsk regional military administration, Pavlo Kyrylenko, said heavy fighting continued near the Luhansk region, with Russian forces “trying to break through and capture Lyman city so as to perform its offensive toward Sloviansk and Kramatorsk.”
+Donetsk's regional governor, Pavlo Kyrylenko, said three civilians died in Russian attacks there Monday and heavy fighting continued near the Luhansk region.
 The Donbas consists of the Donetsk and Luhansk regions.

-He said the Russian forces were decimating cities in their attempt to take them over.
-He said: “The main thing is to stop the enemy and then we can think about liberating the territories.”

-He said that only about 320,000 people out of the region's prewar population of 1.6 million remain and that Russian forces continue to target evacuation efforts.
+He said the Russians were decimating cities in their attempt to take them over.
+Only about 320,000 people out of the region's prewar population of 1.6 million remain, and Russian forces are targeting evacuation efforts, he said.

 Her son-in-law Dmytro Khaliapin said heavy artillery pounded the village.
 “Houses are being ruined,” he said.
 “It’s a horror.”